 We have also sought to develop the ability to link social survey data with other data sources by including a question about ‘consent to link’ to the key social surveys of Wales.
 This will enable the data to be linked, with appropriate consent, with other data in secure environments to maximise the benefits obtained from collecting this information.

 We will continue to pursue opportunities to use operational research and data linking techniques as part of our evidence gathering.
 In terms of data linking, significant investment has taken place in Wales and the recent award of an Administrative Data Research Centre (ADRC) jointly to Swansea and Cardiff Universities represents a further opportunity to improve the ability of accredited researchers to make use of administrative data in a manner that is safe and secure.
-We will work closely over the next few years with the ESRC and the new ADRC in Wales, along with the newly-established Administrative Data Service, to ensure that these opportunities are maximised.
+We will work closely over the next few years with the ESRC and the newly-established UK Administrative Data Research Network, which includes the ADRC in Wales, and the UK Administrative Data Service, to ensure that these opportunities are maximised.

 As part of this work a series of reports have been produced.